-In addition, Marc has assisted Leslie Thomas KC and other members of Chambers, in advising inhabitants of the island of Barbuda in several challenges against the state including a constitutional challenge against the government of Antigua in relation to the Barbudan's rights to their land; and a challenge to the Antiguan government's decision to grant planning permission for a new airport on the island on Barbuda brought on environmental grounds.
-The latter challenge is now the subject of an appeal to the Privy Council and Marc will be leading the advocates instructed in that case when it is heard in 2023.
+In addition, Marc has assisted Leslie Thomas KC and other members of Chambers, in advising inhabitants of the island of Barbuda in several challenges against the state including: a constitutional challenge against the government of Antigua in relation to the Barbudan's rights to their land; and a judicial review challenge by two Barbudans to the Antiguan government's decision to grant planning permission for a new airport on the island on Barbuda brought on environmental grounds.
+The claimants' challenge was dismissed on grounds that they lacked standing to bring the claim.
+That decision was the subject of a successful appeal to the Privy Council.
+Marc led the advocates instructed in that case and presented the argument to the Board when it was heard in November 2023.
+Judgment was handed down on 27 February 2024 and can be read here.
+The Board decided that the appellants were entitled to standing and remitted the case back to the Caribbean courts where the case will now proceed to trial.
+When giving judgment the privy Council made the important pronouncement on standing in environmental cases: